au-ts/camkes_to_microkit_guide/guide.md

 </system>
 ```

-And implement the mechanisms using `libsel4cp` functions and entry points in the application's code, e.g., for the driver:
+And implement the mechanisms using `libmicrokit` functions and entry points in the application's code, e.g., for the driver:

 ```c
 // in eth driver's PD